firebolt-db/docs.getdbt.com/website/docs/reference/resource-configs/firebolt-configs.md

 More information on using external tables including properly configuring IAM can be found in the Firebolt [documentation](https://docs.firebolt.io/godocs/Guides/loading-data/working-with-external-tables.html).

+Firebolt provides the [COPY FROM](https://docs.firebolt.io/godocs/sql_reference/commands/data-management/copy-from.html) command for more efficient data loading into its tables.
+External tables allow querying data outside of Firebolt without transferring it to internal storage.
+However, they may not deliver the same performance as data stored within Firebolt.
+For optimal performance, data should be loaded into a native Firebolt table.
+The COPY FROM command facilitates this by enabling high-performance bulk loading from external sources directly into Firebolt’s internal storage, ensuring data is fully optimized for speed and efficiency.

 #### Installation of external tables package